cloudbees-io/swift-fm-example/README.md

 To get started with the swift-fm-example project, follow these steps:

 1. **Get the SDK key:**
-    - Create a CloudBees Feature management account.
-See [Signup Page](https://app.rollout.io/signup) to create an account.
+ - Create a CloudBees Feature Management account.
+See the [Signup Page](https://app.rollout.io/signup) to create an account.

    - Locate and copy your SDK key:
-          -- Navigate to Feature management > Flags.
+     - Navigate to **Feature management > Flags**
-          -- Select an application.
+     - Select an application
-          -- Select the copy button next to the SDK key on the page.
+     - Click the **copy** button next to the SDK key on the page

-      -- If the SDK has not been installed:
+   - If the SDK has not been installed:
-         -- Navigate to Feature management > Flags.
+     - Navigate to **Feature management > Flags**
-         -- Select the Installation instruction buttons on the top right-hand side of the page.
+     - Click the **Installation instructions** button in the top right-hand corner of the page
+     - The UI will walk you through:
+       - Creating an environment
-         -- The UI guides you through creating an environment, linking the environment to an application, and installing the SDK.
+       - Linking the environment to an application
+       - Installing the SDK

 2. **Clone the Repository:**
 Clone the swift-fm-example repository to your local machine using Git: